joseph-a-levine/authoring/_older/2025-01-24-anthropic-economic-index-data.md

     style="border:none; outline:none;">
 </iframe>

-There are a few reasons not to trust this graph.
-First, the Anthropic data are just a snapshot of one week and one LLM platform.
-Anthropic and their model Claude are not representative of the broader LLM industry
+There are a few reasons to be skeptical of these data.
+First, Anthropic is not representative of LLM usage.
+ChatGPT and Google's Gemini are ten and a thousand times more popular, respectively, and Anthropic's users tend to be more tech savvy.
+Second, Anthropic only analyses conversations through the chat UI, not their API.
+An API is much more amenable to automation than a chatbot; leaving out API data might supress the prevalence of certain tasks.
+Finally, the Anthropic data is only an existence proof - some worker, somewhere, found it valuable to use Claude for these tasks.

 That said, let's speculate.
-These measures are generally correlated.
+The exposure and usage measures are generally correlated.
 Jobs which have higher exposure tend to have higher AI usage.
-But, if exposure was a perfect predictor of actual usage, the points would like on the 45° line.
-While some points are above, more are below, meaning that actual usage has not yet lived up to Eloundou et al.'s predictions.
+But if exposure was a perfect predictor of actual usage, the points would lie on the 45° line.
+There are more points below than above, meaning that actual usage has not yet lived up to Eloundou et al.'s predictions.

 There are many potential reasons for this, and these data are not able to tell us *why* some occupations which are exposed don't see high usage, or vice versa.
 To explore a few hypotheses, I'm going to zoom in on a few particularly interesting regions of this graph.
 First, the occupations which seem highly exposed to automation, but have so far show little actual use.